jkneifl/academic-page/content/post/vindy/index.md

 The latent dynamics take the form of a simple nonlinear oscillator, and the VINDy coefficients cleanly identify the relevant coupling terms.
 This interpretability is a direct consequence of the sparse probabilistic identification: rather than a black-box neural ODE, we obtain an equation we can inspect, simulate cheaply, and reason about physically.

-{{< figure src="RD.jpeg" caption="Application to the reaction–diffusion system.
-Top left: three snapshots of training data corrupted with 20% noise.
-Bottom left: the VENI encoder maps each snapshot to a two-dimensional latent state z, tracing out a closed orbit in the phase portrait.
-Right: the identified posterior distributions over the VINDy coefficient matrix Ξ — a handful of terms carry tight, non-zero distributions while the rest collapse to zero, yielding a sparse and interpretable latent ODE." numbered="true" id="rd">}}
+{{< figure src="RD.jpeg" caption="Results of the offline training a), consisting of the VENI and VINDy steps, for the reaction-diffusion problem.
+In the VINDy box, the identified posterior distributions of the coefficients are displayed.
+We note that the mixed linear terms, which are the dominant terms for the observed dynamics, are accurately identified as significant.
+In the VENI box, we highlight how the method is capable of learning an encoding function from noisy data, resulting in two latent variables that exhibit the expected oscillatory behavior." numbered="true" id="coeffs">}}

 ---